Skip Links

 Preventing the proliferation of weapons and ammunition

-The OSCE helps implement United Nations Security Council resolution 1540 on the non-proliferation of weapons of mass destruction and supports its participating States in their control of small arms and light weapons and stockpiles of conventional ammunition.
+The OSCE helps implement United Nations Security Council resolution 1540 on the non-proliferation of weapons of mass destruction and supports its participating States in their efforts to control small arms and light weapons and stockpiles of conventional ammunition.

 Close-up image of various firearms and ammunition placed on a camouflage-patterned surface.